Wearable IoT devices: applications and potential risks

 Smartglasses

 What devices could show up in the future?
-The wearables market continues growing, and with that, the amount of possibilities to launch new and innovative products that can measure more useful information for people.
+The wearables market continues growing, and with that, the number of possibilities to launch new and innovative products that can measure more useful information for people.
 According to Business wire, smart IoT wearables are expected to reach $30.88 billion in 2025.

 Wearable IoT devices – Privacy and security